-Temple University BSchool of Law, 1990
+Temple University School of Law, J.D. (cum laude), 1990

 U.S. District Court for the Middle District of Pennsylvania, 2009